-- Finding your co-founder
+- How to meet your co-founder

-My first piece of advice to anyone who has learnt to program is to start building.
+My first piece of advice to anyone who has learned to program is to start building.
 Even before you’re at the end of the learning process, start using your new skills to build something you can be really passionate about.

 What Did I Do?

-When I was going through the process of learning Ruby on Rails I built a social network.
+When I was going through the process of learning Ruby on Rails, I built a social network.
 It was a kind of messaging social network app and I worked on it day and night for a month or two, then released it.
 I tried to get all of my friends to use it but only my nicest friends signed up!
 I loved building that app, but unfortunately I was the only one who was willing to use it!

 What Did I Do?